 |Refer to the documentation of your video board to learn how to set up the device.|

 If you have adequate TV out equipment installed, you can get the parallel TV signal on an external TV monitor.
 The equipment can range from simple YUV buffer devices (like ATI, NVIDIA or Matrox video boards) up to professional SDI boards.
-However, as Cinegy Type Editor is an embedded plug-in of Cinegy Desktop, we recommend using only NVIDIA video boards.
+However, as Cinegy Titler editor is an embedded plug-in of Cinegy Desktop, we recommend using only NVIDIA video boards.

 Selecting the Proper Output Options

-Your source material may have different properties.
-For example, some of the clips may be in the 16 bit at 44100 Hz audio format, while others – in the 24 bit at 48 KHz format.
+Your source material can have different properties.
+For example, some of the clips can have the audio format 16 bit at 44100 Hz, some can have 24 bit at 48 KHz.
 DV material always has the field order bottom first, different to that of Digibeta which has upper first.
 You have to set up the output options that correspond to your material and output device properties for proper conversion and deinterlacing.

 The computer screen is progressive and may not display interlaced video correctly.